-To this end, we currently combine two types of information to make an automated certificate update, i.e., a risk value and an operational effectiveness value (explained in the Section 2).
+To this end, we currently combine two types of information to make an automated certificate update, i.e., a risk value and an operational effectiveness value (explained in section 6.2.3).
 After making the decision, internal auditors may be alerted automatically to allow for a quick remediation.
 Additionally, the CAB is informed to allow external auditors to review information about the (potential) certificate change.
 They can then accept or reject the change.